The Latest GA4 Updates: Everything You Need to Know

 Additional manual UTM fields added

-Google added additional UTM fields to the BigQuery event export, manual_creative_format, manual_marketing_tactic, and manual_source_platform, which enhances channel analysis in BigQuery.
+Google added additional UTM field to the BigQuery event export, manual_creative_format, manual_marketing_tactic and manual_source_platform, which enhances channel analysis in BigQuery.

 Session-scoped traffic source information added